The complete guide to connect Zendesk to WhatsApp, Facebook, and Instagram

 Method 2: Third-party apps

-If the native route sounds a bit too stiff, you can always check out the Zendesk Marketplace.
-You'll find a bunch of third-party apps that build a bridge between your social media accounts and your helpdesk.
+If you are looking for specific niche features, you can explore the Zendesk Marketplace.
+You'll find a wide variety of third-party apps that offer specialized bridges between social media and your helpdesk.

 How these apps work